itsallcode/holiday-calculator/README.md

 Samples:
 - `holiday float 1 W after 1 1 First Wednesday on or after New Year`
-- `holiday float 2 MON before 12 last-day Second Monday before New Year's eve, December the 31st`
+- `holiday float 2 MON before DEC last-day Second Monday before New Year's eve, December the 31st`
 - `holiday float 4 SUNDAY before 12 24 First Advent`

 ##### Floating holiday with additional offset in days

 Optionally a floating holiday definition can contain an additional offset in days.
-This is especially required for Swedish holiday "Midsommarafton", which is 1 day before midsummer day, which in turn is the first Saturday be June, 26th.
+This is especially required for Swedish holiday "Midsommarafton", which is 1 day before midsummer day, which in turn is the first Saturday on or before June, 26th.

 Syntax: `holiday float <offset2> day[s] <direction2> <offset> <direction> <day of week> <month> <day> <name>`